-Our vineyard estate and winery on Hermitage Road grows Semillon, Marsanne, Chardonnay and Shiraz, all planted in 1968 on the ancient floodplains of Rothbury Creek.
+Our Field of Mars vineyard estate and winery on Hermitage Road grows Semillon, Chardonnay, Viognier and Shiraz, all planted in 1968 on the ancient floodplains of Rothbury Creek.
 Here, the winding creek beds provide the famous alluvial sandy soils of Pokolbin.

-The wines from this vineyard include our Hunter Valley Semillon, Winemaker’s Selection Marsanne, as well as the Field of Mars Collection wines: Block 2a Semillon, Block 3B Semillon, Block 6 Chardonnay and Block 1 Shiraz.
+The best parcels of fruit from this vineyard make our Field of Mars Collection wines: Block 2a Semillon, Block 3B Semillon, Block 4 Chardonnay, Block 1 Viognier and Block 1 Shiraz.

 We recognise that this vineyard is on the traditional lands of the Wonnarua people.